kev-m/pyCoilGen/docs/source/configuration.md

   Only used if `use_only_target_mesh_verts` is `False`.

-### Specifying the Target Field Co-ordinates Using a Sphere
+#### Specifying the Target Field Co-ordinates Using a Sphere

-When both `target_field_definition_file` and `target_field_definition_file` are `'none'` then the target field co-ordinates are specified using a spherical volume.
+When target mesh is not specified, then the target field co-ordinates are created using a spherical volume, centred at the co-ordinates origin.

 - `target_region_radius` (Type: `float`, Default: `0.15`)

   The radius of the spherical target field.

   The target field co-ordinates are then created by sub-dividing the radius using  `target_region_resolution`, which defines how many co-ordinates to create along each axis.

 - `set_roi_into_mesh_center` (Type: `bool`, Default: `False`)

-  This flag is used to set the ROI into the geometric center of the mesh.

-  If set, the centre of the target sphere is moved to the mean of the target field vertices.
+  This flag is used to set the ROI into the geometric center of the coil mesh(es).
+If set, the centre of the target sphere is moved to the mean of the coil mesh vertices.

-### Specifying the Gradient Field Shape Function
+#### Specifying the Gradient Field Shape Function

 Once the target field co-ordinates have been specified, then gradient field vectors can be calculated.